rajnishdargan/sunbird-taxanomy-editor/README.md

 # Sunbird Taxonomy Editor

-This is the official repository for the Sunbird Taxonomy Editor, a web-based tool for creating, managing, and visualizing taxonomies.
+This is the official repository for the Sunbird Taxonomy Editor, a web-based tool for creating, managing, and visualizing taxonomies..

 ## Prerequisites